wmhilton-stoplight/platform-docs/4.-documentation/c.quality-api-reference-docs.md

 ## Publishing Documentation

-With your documentation ready, let users experience it by [sharing it](../1.-quickstarts/share-documentation-quickstart.md).
+With your documentation ready, let users experience it by sharing it.
+For external users, share your URL.
+For internal or private projects, [invite users](../2.-workspaces/d.inviting-your-team.md) to the workspace directly.